vwdata-p3/vwdata-p3.github.io/demo.md

 pseudonyms for the researcher and investigator.

 Concrete pseudonyms can only be included in a query via a parameter.
-To select all flow records with the choosen pseudonymised source IP address, press "Add parameter", enter `a` under "parameter name", the choosen pseudonym under "value"[^1], and use the following query.
+To select all flow records with the chosen pseudonymised source IP address, press "Add parameter", enter `a` under "parameter name", the chosen pseudonym under "value"[^1], and use the following query.
 ```
 SELECT peped_flows.p_src_ip, peped_flows.src_port,